 Travelers must also complete an electronic affidavit, agreeing to comply with the Ministry of Health’s COVID-19 measures in Panama.

 Face masks are required in all public spaces in Panama and electronic payments at shops and restaurants are preferred to reduce person-to-person contact.

 Americans can enter Peru as long as they have either a negative COVID-19 PCR, negative antigen test, or medical certificate of epidemiological discharge from within 72 hours of departure and do not have any COVID-19 symptoms, according to the U.S. Embassy in Peru.
 Children under 12 years old can show a certificate of health from a doctor in lieu of a negative test.
 The South American nation reopened its borders to the world and welcomed tourists back to its iconic archeological site, Machu Picchu.

-When travelers are ready to leave the country, they must test negative for the virus once again within 120 hours of their scheduled departure.
+When travelers are ready to leave the country, they must test negative for the virus once again before their scheduled departure.

 St. Kitts and Nevis

 Travelers to St. Kitts and Nevis must submit a negative COVID-19 RT-PCR test 72 hours before arrival and fill out an entry form online, according to the U.S. Embassy in Barbados, the Eastern Caribbean, and the OECS.
 Visitors must also download the SKN COVID-19 contact tracing app.

 Travelers will have to quarantine upon arrival at an approved hotel, but will be able to move around the hotel’s property and participate in hotel activities.
 On the seventh day, visitors will get re-tested and, if they test negative, can book excursions through the hotel.
 Travelers who stay 14 days or longer will get re-tested again.